scribe-org/Scribe-iOS/README.md

 - Adding labels to keys that don't have unicode character representations

-- Allowing for keys to be long pressed for alternate keys options

 - Baseline fixes to translations.json files

 - Improving appearance and adding settings features to the Scribe app